 Palmon's jaw hit the concrete.
 "Holy—!" was all she could say.

 With a furious snarl, the being called Jachomon grabbed for them, its hand crackling and snapping like a bonfire.
 Mimi's legs turned to cement and she could only watch it come.
-Suddenly, she felt strong vines coil her middle, and then Palmon yanked her away.
+Suddenly, strong vines coiled her middle and then Palmon yanked her away.
 "Mimi!
-Run!"
-Palmon shouted.
+Run!" she shouted.

-Smelling smoke and burnt fibers on her person, Mimi needed no more prodding.
-She grabbed her partner and ran as quickly as her stumbling leg could carry her, shrieking like a banshee all the way.
+Smelling smoke and burnt fibers all around her, Mimi needed no more prodding; she grabbed her partner and ran as quickly as her stumbling leg could carry her, shrieking like a banshee all the way.

 Izzy sighed and shook his head.
 "No, Demiveemon, we can't hire a plane to take us all around the world," he muttered.

 "Why not?"
 Demiveemon asked.
 "I found three more coins in the couch!"